msft-mirror-aosp/platform.compatibility.cdd/9_security-model/9_9_full-disk-encryption.md

 The upstream Android Open Source project provides a preferred implementation of File Based Encryption based on the Linux kernel "fscrypt" encryption feature, and of Metadata Encryption based on the Linux kernel "dm-default-key" feature.

+### 9.9.3.2\.
+Per-User Block-Level Encryption

+If device implementations use per-user block-level encryption, they:

+*    [C-1-1] MUST enable multi-user support as described in section 9.5.
+*    [C-1-2] MUST provide per-user partitions, either using raw partitions or logical volumes.
+*    [C-1-3] MUST use unique and distinct encryption keys per-user for encryption of the underlying block devices.
+*    [C-1-4] MUST use AES-256-XTS for block-level encryption of the user partitions.

+*   The keys protecting the per-user block-level encrypted devices:

+   *   [C-1-5] MUST be cryptographically bound to a hardware-backed Keystore.
+   This keystore MUST be bound to Verified Boot and the device's hardware root of trust.
+   *   [C-1-6] MUST be bound to the corresponding user's lock screen credentials.

+Per-user block-level encryption can be implemented using the Linux kernel “dm-crypt” feature over per-user partitions.

 ### 9.9.4\.
 Resume on Reboot